el2718/sudoku/README.md

 * method 2, cumputer's way, only back tracking, just try and check the consistency

 ## UsagI
-Type 81 integer elements of a pulzzle to a text file.
-In a terminal, run
+Type 81 integer elements of a pulzzle to a text file, then run

 ```bash
 ./sudoku.x method text_file